globus-labs/diaspora-event-sdk/docs/troubleshooting.md

 # Diaspora Event Fabric SDK: Troubleshooting

 ## Authorization and Authentication Issues
 To confirm you have access to a topic and ensure proper authentication with Kafka, use the script below.
-Remember to replace `...` with your specific topic name:
+Replace `...` below with your topic name:

 ```python
 from diaspora_event_sdk import Client as GlobusClient